katielin42/EE-Capstone/README.md

 **Firmware Setup**

 If one wishes to modify the firmware, please download STM32CubeIDE and clone this repository.
+The firmware project name in this repository is STM32_Test.
 Then, hook up serial wire debug pins in J1 to a debug programmer.
 These configurations can be found online.
 Then, clicking on the run or debug button will flash the updated code onto the EVCU PCB MCU.

 + If the error conditions for the analog APPS/BSE sensors need to be modified, they can be changed in controller_task.c under the function check_error_condition().
 Currently the code checks for APPS/BSE <0.5 or >4.5V as specified by the rules, but I believe the datasheet for one of the sensors says otherwise.
 + If any CAN address/settings need to be modified, they can be changed in CAN_task.c